 For example, you can use a predictive model to calculate how much money the customers you kept from churning are worth to your company.
 That part is easy.
 Calculating the bump in conversions you got as a result of more sophisticated targeting and going after specific leads is a little more difficult to correlate from a value perspective.
-Although difficult to reach, this pinnacle isn’t out of the question, but getting there requires you have a successful deployment of your machine learning models.
+Although difficult to reach, this pinnacle isn’t out of the question, but getting there requires you to have a successful deployment of your machine learning models.

 The 4 Machine Learning Models You Should Be Using

-Until now, we’ve covered a lot in terms of what goes into machine learning models.
+We’ve covered a lot in terms of what goes into machine learning models.
 Although there’s a lot to the setup of these models, the key to building a model that works has very little to do with the technicalities.
 Instead, it has everything to do with knowing what you want the model to solve.
 You read that right.
 It starts with asking the right questions straight out of the gate.
 In fact, even more so, success is about asking the most elegant of questions.

 At this stage of the post, instead of going deep into the models themselves, we’re only going to cover the basic building blocks.
 The reason is simple.
 Every business is different.
-Every company has a different dynamic among their 3Ps and each application of data looping, AI, machine learning and deep learning is based upon the qualifying data sets/loops needed in order to extract the most important insights.
-So to that end, we are going to oversimplify the complex so that you can get a good grounding as to where in your company’s lifecycle you might start asking the right kind of questions.
+Every company has a different dynamic between their 3Ps and each application of data looping, AI, machine learning and deep learning is based upon the qualifying data sets/loops needed in order to extract the most important insights.
+So to that end, we are going to oversimplify the complex so that you can get a good grounding regarding where in your company’s lifecycle you might start asking the right kind of questions.

 What Do You Want Out of Your Machine Learning Models?

-Outcome focused questions do not serve as a good starting point for many conversations.
-This point is especially true regarding conversations around the type of machine learning models your organization should be using.
+Outcome-focused questions do not serve as a good starting point for many conversations.
+This point is especially true regarding conversations about the type of machine learning models your organization should be using.
 If you start with the end in mind, believe us, you’ll bring so much cognitive bias to the table that the outcome will have a limited effect.
-Instead, the right question to start with is based upon the intrinsic workings of the StoryVesting business transformation framework and would be more akin to the heart of the customer and employee experience — the drivers of “WHY” they do business with your brand.
+Instead, the right question to start with is based upon the intrinsic workings of the StoryVesting business transformation framework and is more akin to the heart of the customer and employee experience — the drivers of “WHY” they do business with your brand.
 Why they choose your product or service over your competitors.
 Why they believe in your Story (remember this is not about fictional stories, this is about why your company exists).
 Why they are Vested in your brand experience.

 Here’s what that looks like in practice:

-- Asking detailed cohort-specific questions about how a customer thinks, feels, says and experiences about your brand experience and why.
+- Asking detailed cohort-specific questions about how a customer thinks, feels, says and experiences about your brand experience and why

-- Asking detailed cohort-specific questions about why the customer would NOT consider your brand or your product/service and why.
+- Asking detailed cohort-specific questions about why the customer would NOT consider your brand or your product/service and why

-- Asking employees questions related to the core Brand Why or Story.
+- Asking employees questions related to the core Brand Why or Story

-- Asking employees questions related to the bridge between the Brand/Employee/Customer Vesting triggers.
+- Asking employees questions related to the bridge between the Brand/Employee/Customer Vesting triggers

 In asking these questions, you’re giving more depth to the data scientist regarding what needs to be solved.
-With that information in mind, the models can be formed to answer the right question and come up with effective solutions.
+With that information in mind, models can be formed to answer the right question and come up with effective solutions.

 Considering the Bow Tie Funnel While Building Machine Learning Models

 Equally important to asking your customers the right questions is understanding where your buyer is in the bow tie funnel — or across their entire pre-purchase and post-purchase journey — and uncovering how vested (emotionally and cognitively) they are at each stage and why.
-If you haven’t taken any measures to map out your customer experience yet, we can confidently say you’re missing out on a massive opportunity and we’d be very happy to help you see how intelligent mapping is done versus the plethora of oversimplified journey modeling.
+If you haven’t taken any measures to map out your customer experience yet, we can confidently say you’re missing out on a massive opportunity, and we’d be very happy to help you see how intelligent mapping is done versus the plethora of oversimplified journey modeling tactics.

 1. Lead/Opportunity/Conversions Model

-- They have a deep passion for the cause.
+- They have a deep passion for the cause

-- They believe the organization depends on their donation.
+- They believe the organization depends on their donation

-- They know someone affected by the nonprofit’s mission.
+- They know someone affected by the nonprofit’s mission

 - Past donations

-- Impacted areas from the donation
+- Areas impacted by the donation

 - Relationship to current donors